igeorge0902/Gateway/dalogin/README.md

 The complete service system consists of several parts, layers that makes it easy to alter or extend the functionalities.
 The scope of the project is to demonstrate how the whole system works, starting from a user registration, user login, user accessing restricted data through authenticated API call, logout, timeout, simultenous user logins on different platforms, device login state tracking for native mobile app.

+AES encryption - decryption is available across all platforms, except for Angular JS 1.3.x.

 The general concept was to create an "entity" of a user that consists of username, uuid, password, device, voucher and login status (derived from the sessionid into the device_status table) in the context of the system.
 The main link should remian the uuid, I think.

 Important: